mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 through these pipelines.
 These objects are called [vinyls][vinyl].
-Stream of&nbsp;vinyls is piped from one plugin to another, each of which may transform the stream (file names may be changed, file contents may be altered, objects may be augmented or filtered).
+Stream of&nbsp;vinyls is piped from one plugin to another, each of which may transform the stream (file names may be changed, file contents may be altered, objects may be augmented, filtered, or added to the stream).

 [pipeline]: https://en.wikipedia.org/wiki/Pipeline_(software)
 [vinyl]: https://github.com/gulpjs/vinyl